 Workers’ Compensation and Employer’s Liability Insurance:

 Workers’ Compensation in compliance with all Applicable Laws or as may be available on a voluntary basis.
 Employer’s Liability must be at least in the amount of $1,000,000 for bodily injury by accident for each employee, $1,000,000 for bodily injury by disease for each employee, and $1,000,000 bodily injury by disease for policy limit.
-To the extent permitted by applicable laws, the Contractor’s and Subcontractors’ Workers’ Compensation / Employer’s Liability policies shall be endorsed to waive subrogation against Owner, the other additional insureds and their respective consultants and agents.
+To the extent permitted by applicable laws, the Contractor’s and Subcontractors’ Workers’ Compensation / Employer’s Liability policies shall be endorsed to waive subrogation against Responsible Party, the other additional insureds and their respective consultants and agents.

 Cyber Liability Insurance:

-If Contractor or any Subcontractors maintains, collects, or stores personally identifiable information, has access to or provides services to Owner’s network or systems, Cyber Liability insurance is required in the amount of $1,000,000 per claim for liabilities arising from (1) loss or disclosure of confidential information no matter how it occurs (2) transmission of computer viruses, Trojan horses, worms and any other type of malicious or damaging code (3) dishonest, fraudulent, malicious, or criminal use of a computer system by a person, whether identified or not, to affect, alter, copy, corrupt, delete, disrupt, or destroy a computer system or to steal or take electronic data (4) denial of Service for which the Insured is responsible that results in the degradation of or loss of access to internet or network activities or normal use of a computer system, (5) Loss of Service for which the Contractor or Subcontractor is responsible that results in the inability of a third party, who is authorized to do so, to gain access to a computer system and conduct normal internet or network activities (6) Access to a computer system or computer system resources by an unauthorized person or persons or an authorized person in an unauthorized manner.
+If Contractor or any Subcontractors maintains, collects, or stores personally identifiable information, has access to or provides services to Responsible Party’s network or systems, Cyber Liability insurance is required in the amount of $1,000,000 per claim for liabilities arising from (1) loss or disclosure of confidential information no matter how it occurs (2) transmission of computer viruses, Trojan horses, worms and any other type of malicious or damaging code (3) dishonest, fraudulent, malicious, or criminal use of a computer system by a person, whether identified or not, to affect, alter, copy, corrupt, delete, disrupt, or destroy a computer system or to steal or take electronic data (4) denial of Service for which the Insured is responsible that results in the degradation of or loss of access to internet or network activities or normal use of a computer system, (5) Loss of Service for which the Contractor or Subcontractor is responsible that results in the inability of a third party, who is authorized to do so, to gain access to a computer system and conduct normal internet or network activities (6) Access to a computer system or computer system resources by an unauthorized person or persons or an authorized person in an unauthorized manner.
 Coverage shall contain severability for the insured organization for any intentional act exclusions.
-Such policy shall cover consequential or vicarious liabilities (e.g., claims brought against the Owner or Owner’s Other Additional Insureds due to the wrongful acts and failures committed by Contractor) and direct losses (e.g., claims made by the Owner or Owner’s Other Additional Insureds against Contractor for financial loss due to Contractor’s wrongful acts or failures).
+Such policy shall cover consequential or vicarious liabilities (e.g., claims brought against the Responsible Party or Responsible Party’s Other Additional Insureds due to the wrongful acts and failures committed by Contractor) and direct losses (e.g., claims made by the Responsible Party or Responsible Party’s Other Additional Insureds against Contractor for financial loss due to Contractor’s wrongful acts or failures).

 Contractor’s Pollution Liability Insurance